brittpinder/ios-reference/uikit/uistackview/README.md

 ])
 ```

-Since the stack view doesn't have a size, the inner views will not need to stretch to fill any available space, so in most cases their intrinsic content size will be respected.
+Since the stack view doesn't have an explicit size, its size will be determined by its inner views.
+The inner views will not need to stretch to fill any available space, so in most cases their intrinsic content size will be respected.

 Distribution ↓ / Alignment → | Alignment: Fill | Alignment: Leading | Alignment: Center | Alignment: Trailing | Notes
 ---|---|---|---|---|---